Causes of Back Pain in Women

 If osteoporosis causes spinal fractures (known as compression fractures), it can lead to severe back pain.
 With a compression fracture from osteoporosis, patients typically struggle to sit, stand, and walk.

 Common spinal conditions, such as degenerative disc disease, herniated disc, spondylolisthesis, and spinal stenosis, affect women, just as they do men.
-These conditions can lead to chronic back pain.
+These conditions can lead to chronic lower back pain.

 What Female Organs Can Cause Lower Back Pain?